About Main Sequence Ventures

 The Fund invests in start-up and spin off companies, and SMEs engaged in the translation of research generated in the Australian publicly funded research sector.

 We are open to investment proposals from CSIRO, Australian universities, Australian publicly funded research agencies, and SMEs who partner with one of these eligible organisations.

 An Australian publicly funded research agency is an organisation that is owned or controlled by the Commonwealth, or an Australian state or territory government, and primarily carrying out research and development activities; and it is:

 - providing services, or making facilities available, in relation to science or technology;

 - training, or assisting in the training of, persons in the field of scientific or technological research, or

 - collecting, interpreting or publishing information relating to science or technology.

-As well as CSIRO, Australian publicly funded research agencies include Australian Antarctic Division, Australian Astronomical Observatory, Australian Institute of Aboriginal and Torres Strait Islander Studies, Australian Nuclear Science and Technology Organisation, Australian Institute of Marine Science, Bureau of Meteorology, Defence Science and Technology Group, Geoscience Australia, National Measurement Institute.
+As well as CSIRO, and the universities, Australian publicly funded research agencies include Australian Antarctic Division, Australian Astronomical Observatory, Australian Institute of Aboriginal and Torres Strait Islander Studies, Australian Nuclear Science and Technology Organisation, Australian Institute of Marine Science, Bureau of Meteorology, Defence Science and Technology Group, Geoscience Australia, National Measurement Institute.